 The valuable data you collect not only builds our knowledge of the marine environment but can also be used to inform conservation decisions at both local and national levels.
 It helps us monitor change on our shores and provides biological information to counter potential threats to the marine and coastal environment.

 Interested?
-Our next Shoresearch survey event is taking place at Aberystwyth seafront on Wednesday 24th October, 2pm-4pm.
+Our next Shoresearch Survey is taking place at Llanrhystud Beach on Saturday 7th December, 10am-1pm .
 For more information click here.